dflow-sh/dflow/src/docs/onboarding/onboarding.md

 ## Step 1: Add SSH Keys

+> ⚠️ **Important:** Make sure to securely save your private key when adding it.
+> If you lose it or disconnect from the server, you may not be able to reconnect without it.
+> It's recommended to store it in a secure password manager or local vault.

 The first step in the onboarding process is to set up your SSH keys.
 These keys are essential for establishing secure connections between dFlow and your servers.